 The timetable on the day

-Guests should be assembled in the ceremony room 15 minutes before the start of the ceremony.
+Guests should be assembled in the ceremony room or area 15 minutes before the start of the ceremony.

 The registrars have the discretion not to proceed with a ceremony if any of the party or either of the couple is threatening, abusive or seemingly under the influence of drink or drugs.